nichol7s/timelines-site/pages/wear-a-mask.md

 permalink: /wear-a-mask
 ---

-If you're in a country that has not eliminated COVID-19, wear a mask.
+If you're in a country that has not eliminated COVID-19, wear a mask when mixing with other in enclosed spaces.

 Any cloth face covering is better than nothing.
-But you should seek to get the **best mask that you can as soon as you can without depleting the stocks that emergency workers use**.
+But, you should seek to get the **best mask that you can as soon as you can without depleting the stocks that emergency workers use**.

 Your cloth face covering:

 * needs nose wire which should kept shaped to your nose while in use.
 * should be multi-layer - three or more ideally